aliochou/messaging_poc/README.md

 ---

-**Note**: This security audit was conducted on July 12, 2025.
-All vulnerabilities identified must be addressed before any production deployment.
+**Note**: This security audit was updated on July 13, 2025.
+All critical vulnerabilities have been resolved, and the application is now significantly more secure than the original implementation.

 ## Contributing